zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part2.md

 In such a case it does not make much sense to try to describe such a data structure by means of any schema, no matter how bushy the schema would be.
-Such an entity is naturally resistant to an all-embracing description.
+Such an entity is naturally resistant to an all-embracing description, i.e. *metadata*.

-Previously, a schema usually came into existence in the framework of a detailed data analysis process, i.e. its existence **preceded** that of the data.
-The resulting schema was subject to a very careful change management and the change rate tended to be very low because everybody was afraid of it.
-To wrap up, **the semantics and the syntax precedes the data**, which is a consequence of the **top-down** approach of the development.
+Previously, metadata usually came into existence in the framework of a detailed data analysis process, i.e. its existence **preceded** that of the data.
+The resulting metadata was subject to a very careful change management and the change rate tended to be very low because everybody was afraid of it.
+To wrap up, **the metadata precedes the data**.

-Contrarily, when collecting large amounts of heterogeneous data, sometimes we have a very limited knowledge of the data in the beginning.
-We may call such data collected in the early stages as *protodata*, since it has a very limited applicability and only with the arrival of more data we can expect, or hope at least, that some schema or schemas along with some semantics will emerge.
+On the other hand, when collecting large amounts of heterogeneous data, sometimes we have a very limited knowledge of the data in the beginning.
+We may call such data collected in the early stages as *protodata*, since it has a very limited applicability and only with the arrival of more data we can expect, or hope at least, that some metadata will emerge.

-As an example we can take the above-mentioned groups of users in a social network, which may emerge unpredictably and the social network provider may react by coming up with some ideas on the utilization of such groups by developing specific applications that suit well the needs and expectations of these groups.
+We may conclude that in this situation **the data precedes the metadata**.
+Furthermore, there may emerge other alternative metadata describing the same data.

-The schema in this concept is a pattern or a template used to select groups of associated entities sharing some qualities rather than a rule dictating the structure of data.
+The metadata in this concept can be seen as a pattern or a template used to select groups of associated entities sharing some qualities rather than a rule dictating the structure of the data.
 These associations of entities establish *domains* within which their data yields a specific kind of information.
-The schema also establishes relationships between entities in the domain forming so a network of friends, colleagues or beer lovers, for instance.
+The metadata also establishes relationships between entities in the domain forming so a network of friends, colleagues or beer lovers, for instance.

 Above that, the same entity may be present in different domains, thus, its meaning depends on the interpretation of the subject that understands the domain.

-We may conclude that in this scenario **the data precedes a syntax and a semantics**, which is a consequence of the **bottom-up** approach.

-From what has been described above we can see that such data varies in three aspects making it *protean*: shapes/content, forms/format, meanings/domain-specific or subjective interpretation (semantics).
+From what has been described above we can see that such data varies in three aspects making it *protean*: shapes/content, forms/format, meanings/domain-specific or subjective interpretation (metadata).

 *Note: Relational tables can be viewed as a special kind of domain templates.
 It is as if a relational table were just a view to a set of entities in our protodata,